-- 1. Web Performance Server Monitor Agent The downloadable server monitor agent (available for Windows or Linux) provides basic monitoring of CPU and Memory, with an option for Advanced monitoring of vital server performance data.
+- 1. Web Performance Server Monitor Agent The downloadable server monitor agent (available for Windows or Linux) provides Advanced monitoring of vital server performance data.
 Please see the Server Monitoring Agent for further information. - 2.
 Windows to Windows uses a built-in direct protocol to monitor the remote server (available only if both your server and the load testing workstation are running Windows). - 3.
 Java-based server on Unix Web Performance provides a WAR file containing a servlet that will provide the necessary server metrics.
 The provided WAR is supported on Solaris and Linux. - 4.
 Custom monitoring (server script) For unsupported platforms, a custom script may return the necessary server metrics in readable format (see script requirements later in this chapter).